-Where is Canada’s Most Dangerous City?
+Canada’s Most Dangerous Cities 2022

-Oh, Canada… the True North strong and free!
+Oh, Canada… the True North is strong and free!
 Indeed, our great northern nation of Canada is known as one of the safest countries in the world.
 But that doesn’t mean it’s entirely free from crime and violence.

 In fact, according to a recent 2020 study by Statistics Canada, all measures of the country’s Crime Severity Index (CSI) marked an increase for the 5th successive year.
 This is most notably due to a 20% increase in reports of uttered threats, a 46% increase in reports of child pornography, an 11% increase in reports of shoplifting of under $5,000, and an 8% increase in reports of mischief.

-The Crime Severity Index tracks trends and changes in the severity of police-reported crime, including the amount of crime reported in certain jurisdictions and the relative severity of those crimes.
+The Crime Severity Index tracks trends and changes in the severity of the police-reported crime, including the amount of crime reported in certain jurisdictions and the relative severity of those crimes.
 Overall, less severe crimes are rated lower, while more severe crimes are ranked higher.

 Still, this leaves us wondering: Where exactly is Canada’s worst hotspot for crime and violent offences?